Gerard William Battersby: Priesthood

+Battersby was named pastor at St. Christopher Parish in Detroit in 2002, serving there for the next five years.
+In 2007, Cardinal Adam Maida named him as director of formation at Sacred Heart Major Seminary.
+Battersby was also transferred to St. Leo Parish in Detroit to serve as pastor there.
+He was awarded a Licentiate in the New Evangelization from Sacred Heart in 2008.

+In 2011, Battersby moved to the position of pastor at St. Mary's of Redford Parish in Detroit and was also named vice rector of Sacred Heart.
+Archbishop Allen Vigneron appointed Battersby as vicar forane in 2015.

 Auxiliary Bishop of Detroit

-On November 23, 2016, Pope Francis appointed Battersby as titular bishop of Eguga and as auxiliary bishop for the Archdiocese of Detroit.
-On January 25, 2017, Battersby was consecrated by Archbishop Allen Vigneron.
+On November 23, 2016, Pope Francis appointed Battersby as titular bishop of Eguga and as an auxiliary bishop of Detroit.
+On January 25, 2017, Battersby was consecrated at the Cathedral of the Most Blessed Sacrament by Vigneron, with Bishop John M. Quinn and Paul Fitzpatrick Russell serving as co-consecrators.
 Battersby's episcopal lineage dates back through Popes Pius X (1884), Clement XIII (1743), Benedict XIV (1724), and Benedict XIII (1675).

-In March 2020, Battersby sent a letter to Father Victor Clore, the pastor of Christ the King Parish in Detroit.
-It said that the local support group for families of LGBTQ Catholics, Fortunate Families, was forbidden to meet at his church, or other church facility in the archdiocese.
-The letter also said that the group must discontinue its claim to be "Catholic operating in the Archdiocese of Detroit".
-Battersby wrote that the group's dissent from Catholic teaching presented a danger to their membership.
+In March 2020, Battersby sent a letter to Reverend Victor Clore, the pastor of Christ the King Parish in Detroit.
+It said that the local support group for families of LGBTQ Catholics, Fortunate Families, was forbidden to meet at his church or any other church facility in the archdiocese.
+The letter also said that Fortunate Families must discontinue its claim to be "Catholic operating in the Archdiocese of Detroit".
+Battersby wrote that the group's dissent from Catholic teaching presented a danger to its membership.
 He suggested that their members join with EnCourage, an approved ministry operating in the archdiocese.

+Bishop of La Crosse

+On March 19, 2024, Pope Francis named Battersby as the eleventh bishop of La Crosse, succeeding William Callahan.
+He was installed on May 20, 2024.